Tesla Model Y Updates: Price Adjustments and the New E41 Variant for UK Buyers

 Key Insights

-• Tesla has announced significant price cuts for the Model Y range, with the Long Range variant dropping by £2,000 to help combat falling sales and maintain market leadership in the competitive electric SUV segment.
+• Tesla has announced price reductions for the Model Y range, with the Long Range variant dropping by £2,000, which is anticipated to boost sales of the Model Y.

 • A new entry-level "E41" Model Y variant is rumoured to launch with stripped-back features and textile seating, potentially starting under £40,000 to make Tesla's popular SUV more accessible through electric car salary sacrifice schemes.